memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 ### Introduction

-In the last few years, a subset of the artifical intelligence called machine learning started to develop rapidly.
+In the last few years, a subset of artificial intelligence called machine learning started to develop rapidly.
 Today, there's a small chance that you haven't at least heard someone mention it.
-Even though the field isn't completely new, faster development of the hardware enabled machine learning to tackle new challanges that were nearly impossible before.
+Even though the field isn't completely new, faster development of the hardware enabled machine learning to tackle new challenges that were nearly impossible before.

-For now, machine learning has the most success in the computer vision field.
+For now, machine learning has had the most success in the computer vision field.
-Because of insane amount of information contained in a single image, it was hard to develop algorithms that achieve both high accuracy and speed.
+Because of the insane amount of information contained in a single image, it was hard to develop algorithms that achieve both high accuracy and speed.
 With machine learning, we can finally solve various problems just by sending the data to the model and let the machine find any patterns present in the images.

-Computer vision isn't the only field reaping the benefits of the machine learning.
+Computer vision isn't the only field reaping the benefits of machine learning.
-Email filtering, detection of malwares, translations, sentiment analysis, recommendation system all use machine learning in some way.
+Email filtering, detection of malware, translations, sentiment analysis, recommendation system all use machine learning in some way.

 The most important thing is the data.
-Every day, we generate insane amount of data and, for many different things, there exists some kind of connection between the data.
+Every day, we generate an insane amount of data, and, for many different things, there exists some kind of connection between the data.
 That kind of data can be represented with graphs.
-Nodes by itself can contain certain amount of data, i.e. nodes are defined by their features.
-With edges, the amount of information we have about a single node increases because we can use nodes and edges in its neighbourhood.
+Nodes by itself can contain a certain amount of data, i.e. nodes are defined by their features.
+With edges, the amount of information we have about a single node increases because we can use nodes and edges in its neighborhood.
-Considering all that, we can say for sure that machine learning is something that could work really well with graphs.
+Considering all that, we can say for sure that machine learning is something that could work well with graphs.

-Lately, many papers about graph-based machine learning emerged with a lot of interesting problems being solved using it, e.g. node classification and link prediction that tries to find missing connections in the graph.
+Lately, many papers about graph machine learning emerged with a lot of interesting problems being solved using it, e.g. node classification and link prediction that tries to find missing connections in the graph.

 Also, something that will surely help the advancement of the graph-based machine learning, is a library supporting it.
 The library that we will be using throughout the tutorial and that we recommend is [StellarGraph](https://github.com/stellargraph/stellargraph).
-StellarGraph contains great amount of algorithms and methods that enable easier definitions of the machine learning models that use graphs in any way.
+StellarGraph contains a great number of algorithms and methods that enable easier definitions of the machine learning models that use graphs in any way.
 It's really simple to use and it offers great integration with Keras.

-In this tutorial, we will mostly follow StellarGraph tutorial for the node classification using the Cora dataset and [GCN](https://arxiv.org/pdf/1703.06103.pdf).
-The purpose of this tutorial is to show how, through modules, you can easely train a model and get predictions using the data saved in the Memgraph database.
+In this tutorial, we will mostly follow StellarGraph's tutorial for the node classification using the Cora dataset and [GCN](https://arxiv.org/pdf/1703.06103.pdf).
+The purpose of this tutorial is to show how, through modules, you can easily train a model and get predictions using the data saved in the Memgraph database.

 ### Data Model

 For our tutorial, we will be using the Cora dataset.
-The dataset consists of 2708 scientific publications classified into one of seven classes where each classes represents the subject of the publication.
+The dataset consists of 2708 scientific publications classified into one of seven classes where each class represents the subject of the publication.
 5429 links represent citation.
 Even though the original dataset is a directed graph we will ignore the edge direction.

-Each publication is defined with a 0/1 word vector where each field of vector represents absence/presence of the corresponding word from the dictionary which consists of 1433 unique words.
+Each publication is defined with a 0/1 word vector where each field of the vector represents the absence/presence of the corresponding word from the dictionary which consists of 1433 unique words.

 ### Importing the Snapshot